OnTitansShoulder/ontitansshoulder.github.io/docs/Foundamental/Data_Structures_and_Algos.md

 - if condition not met, continue search while cut down range by half

 The **Condition** part of this problem usually can be the difficult part.
 It is not hard to realize the binary approach after all.
 This conditional verification can take O(n) to complete, thus brings overall to `O(nlog(n))`.
 When working on some problem where the clear brute-force approach takes `O(n^2)`, try thinking in this direction see if you can come up with something.

+Signs for using binary search:

+- search in ordered list
+- when time complexity requires better than O(n)
+- when a list can be partitioned into two parts, where answer lies in one part
+- find a max/min value to satisfy a certain condition

 ???
 Note "Binary Search"
     Basic form, good for when we know there is only one index may satisfy the condition.